ddecarle/eeb462-2024/LAB2_Parsimony.md

 Now we'll make some changes specific to constrained analyses.
 For more detailed information about these commands, see [Appendix A](#appendix-a-the-script-explained).

-3. Remove `quote` from the beginning of **line 27** and **line 28**
+23. Remove `quote` from the beginning of **line 27** and **line 28**

-4. On **line 27**, replace `<tree>` with the following tree: `(hare rabbit macaque gibbon orangutan guineaPig porcupine vole mouse rat)`
+24. On **line 27**, replace `<tree>` with the following tree: `(hare rabbit macaque gibbon orangutan guineaPig porcupine vole mouse rat)`

   This indicates that we ***only*** want TNT to recover trees in which members of the Euarchontoglires form a clade, but we ***don't*** want to specify what the relationships between any of those taxa should look like. **NOTE:** The bootstrap trees will also be generated using this constraint.

-5. Save these changes, and close the file.
+25. Save these changes, and close the file.

-6. In your terminal, navigate to the nucConstrain folder; launch TNT; and conduct your analyses using hte script as before.
+26. In your terminal, navigate to the nucConstrain folder; launch TNT; and conduct your analyses using hte script as before.

-7. Once the analysis is finished, quit TNT and run the `tnt_tree_clean.py` script to reformat your trees
+27. Once the analysis is finished, quit TNT and run the `tnt_tree_clean.sh` script to reformat your trees

-8. Examine the trees and your log file(s) to answer the following questions:
+28. Examine the trees and your log file(s) to answer the following questions:

 ---
 #### QUESTION 9